EasyPost/easy-ui/documentation/specs/TextArea.md

-# `TextArea` Component Specification
+# `Textarea` Component Specification

 ## Overview

-The `TextArea` component allows users to input text on multiple lines.
+The `Textarea` component allows users to input text on multiple lines.

 ### Use Cases